 Topic analysis for all users in a global network on Twitter is a nontrivial task.

-There are millions of users and billions of tweets associcated with these users, and the effectiveness and efficiency of topic model is a big problem.
+There are millions of users and billions of tweets associated with these users, and the effectiveness and efficiency of a topic model is a big problem.

 However, the ``following'' relationship on Twitter is a strong indicator of a phenomenon called ``homophily", which has been observed in many social networks \cite{mcpherson2001birds}.